Pete Carroll bets on himself while letting Seahawks great Earl Thomas walk

 If you believe in Carroll, Thomas’ time in Seattle officially coming to an end is a good thing for this team.
 As much as some fantasized about his unlikely return to the Seahawks, his moving on is a boon.

-Not because of his ego or any perceived character flaws (he wouldn’t have been a distraction once he got paid), but because of the cap space he opens and Carroll’s history of building from scratch.
+Not because of his ego or any perceived character flaws (he wouldn’t have been a distraction once he got paid), but because of the cap space he opens up and Carroll’s history of building from scratch.

 About a year ago, former Seahawk Richard Sherman told a radio host that Carroll’s coaching philosophy was more suited for college football, where nobody plays for more than four years.
 It came off as a dig — one suggesting that Pete’s message grows stale with players over time — but it may have been an accidental compliment.